dev-diaries/web/_social-posts/content-editable.md

 so be sure to read up about it before using it for a rich text editor for example.

 {:.post-content}
+Here are some articles that discuss content editable and some of it's shortcomings:

+{:.post-content}
+* <a href="https://florian.rivoal.net/blog/2016/12/content-editable-is-a-scary-place/" target="_blank">Content Editable is a Scary Place (2016)</a>
+* <a href="https://medium.com/content-uneditable/fixing-contenteditable-1a9a5073c35d" target="_blank">Fixing Content Editable (2015)</a>
+* <a href="https://medium.com/content-uneditable/contenteditable-the-good-the-bad-and-the-ugly-261a38555e9c" target="_blank">ContentEditable — The Good, the Bad and the Ugly (2015)</a>

+{:.post-content}
 Looking for a list of full blown content editors?
 Check some of these out:

 {:.post-content}